reflexer-labs/geb/README.md

 - Possibility to apply negative savings rates
 - Reintroduction of Vox, the TRFM
 - Apart from 'spot', we added 'risk'.
 CDP creators use spot when creating Mai but get liquidated at risk
+- A guard against flash CDPs.
+CDP creators need to wait for the span of one block since they open a CDP in order to close it
 - The Flapper no longer allows auctions but directly buys governance tokens from DEXs and burns them
 - Cat and Flipper can 'ping' an insurance contract about the outcome of debt auctions.
 If an auction penalizes a CDP more than a certain threshold, the CDP creator can automatically get reimbursed
 - A CDP holder can specify a trigger when their CDP gets bitten.
 The trigger can, for example, sell a position in another protocol and add more collateral in the CDP, thus saving it from liquidation